braineatingmachines/braineatingmachines.github.io/pages/programs/fll-2026-27/innovation-project.md

 - Finding potential experts to interview, a local ecologist, conservation organization, or university researcher.

 ### Media List - Movies & Podcasts to Explore the World of Biodiversity
 Some good movies, documentaries, and podcasts will help introduce kids to topics, and they can then decide to deeper-dive with their whole team on it.
-Everything below is **PG-13 or under**, but parent discretion is advised.
+Everything below is **PG-13 or under**, but **parent discretion is advised**.

 > You can always visit the [Glen Rock Public Library](https://www.glenrocklibrary.org/), or any [BCCLS affiliated libraries](https://bccls.org/) to rent any of these below.